isomerpages/moe-oasispri/_our-curriculum/Curriculum/English Language.md

 </div>
 <p><strong>Discovery:</strong>
 </p>
-<p>-&nbsp;&nbsp; Students’ spirit of inquisitiveness and curiosity will be
+<p>Students’ spirit of inquisitiveness and curiosity will be piqued through
-piqued through the discovery of content from the various reading materials and genres.</p>
+the discovery of content from the various reading materials and genres.</p>
-<p>-&nbsp; Students’ competencies in communication, contribution, creativity,
+<p>Students’ competencies in communication, contribution, creativity, and
-and creation will be developed through the reinforcement and extension of language skills such as (i) reading and viewing and (ii) speaking and representing.</p>
+creation will be developed through the reinforcement and extension of language skills such as (i) reading and viewing and (ii) speaking and representing.</p>
 <p><strong>Imagination:</strong>
 </p>
 <p>Students’ interest in the English language will be ignited through various